ant-codez/Rock-Paper-Scissors/README.md

       localhost:8000

 Thats all there is too it!!
-Don't expect too many updates to happen to this project, this was just a stepping stone to greater games to come.
+Don't expect too many updates to happen to this project, this was just a stepping stone for greater games to come.